zlaela/udacity_genAI/pytorch.md

   - A lower value means the predictions are closer to the actual.
 - `Mean squared error` - The average of the squares of the differences between predicted numbers and actual numbers.
 Often used for predicting continuous values rather than categories.

+## Optimizers

+- `Gradients` - Directions and amounts by which a function increases the most.
+Can be changed in a direction *opposite* to the gradient of the loss function to reduce the loss.
+- `Learning rate` - A hyperparameter that specifies the magniutde of the steps when adjusting the neural network's settings during training.
+- `Momentum` - A technique that helps accelerate the optimizer in the correct direction and dampens oscillations.
+-

 ### Useful links

 - Introduction to PyTorch Tensors [tutorial] (https://docs.pytorch.org/tutorials/beginner/introyt/tensors_deeper_tutorial.html) has a nice video intro.